av1155/homelab/kubernetes/README.md

 ### 5) Create kubeadm HA config (on **master-01**)

-Defines VIP endpoint and API SANs for all masters.
+Define the VIP endpoint and API SANs for all masters.

 ```bash
 sudo tee /root/kubeadm-ha.yaml >/dev/null <<'EOF'